apify/actor-whitepaper/README.md

 ### Python

+To build actors in Python, simply install the [apify](https://pypi.org/project/apify/) PyPi package to your project:

 ```python
 pip3 install apify
 ```

 ### Command-line interface (CLI)

+Actors can also be developed using a CLI.
+This is especially useful for packaging existing software written in an arbitrary language as an actor.

+You just need to install [Node.js](https://nodejs.org/en/download/) and then the [apify-cli](https://www.npmjs.com/package/apify-cli) NPM package:

 ```
 $ sudo npm install -g apify-cli
 $ apify --version
 ```

-Note that the `apify` command supports more operations, than just for building actors.
-The operations for developing actors are available in the `actor` subcommand.
+Note that the `apify` CLI command supports various functions.
+The functions necessary for developing actors are available in the `actor` subcommand.
 You can get a full list of operations using: